 Finally, fault tolerance is massively increased as each of the nodes involved with the database has a complete record of the blockchain, thereby preventing data loss should one of the nodes fail.

 There are a number of drawbacks to the blockchain decentralized database, however.
 Currently, blockchain databases are limited as to the number of transactions they can process at any given time.
 This is because the number of transactions that can be processed can never exceed the processing speed of any one node participating in the blockchain.

 This leads to a key problem that currently affects blockchain databases, namely scalability.
 When a traditional database increases in size, more resources can be easily added to handle the extra compute power required.
 With a blockchain, this means adding more and more nodes to the network.

 With a blockchain network, it is not easy to enact infrastructure changes to speed up the network.
-Since the decentralized nodes are not controlled by any one entity, but rather a community who must all agree to upgrade their equipment accordingly, it is hard to get them to all agree to do so.
-This effectively limits the speed and overall capacity of any blockchain database to the speed of the slowest node on the network.
+Since the decentralized nodes are not controlled by any one entity, but rather a community that must all agree to upgrade their equipment accordingly, it is hard to get them to all agree to do so.
+This effectively limits the speed and overall capacity of any blockchain database to the speed of the slowest node in the network.

 Innovative blockchain developers are working hard to find solutions to these issues in an attempt to make blockchain databases a viable alternative to conventional ones.
 One such example of an innovative solution currently being developed is the parent/child blockchain database structure.